Askeran17/lawforyou/README.md

 ### Design

-- The design of the website should be combined with the theme
+- The design of the site should be consistent with the theme, and since the theme of the site is the provision of legal services, the design of the site should be focused on a combination of strict colors, so jurisprudence, in my opinion, is visually felt well when there are strict tones diluted with a little light, for example, blue.

 #### Colours